Ledger-Donjon/ledger-donjon.github.io/src/content/blog/ai-security-harness-cerberus.md

 draft: false
 ---

+## Key Takeaways

-AI is changing the economics of offensive security: more scale, lower cost, and faster iteration for attackers.
-AI coding assistants are useful, but they are not enough to detect and verify security issues at scale.
-A prompt is not an agent — real agents need iteration loops, memory, tools, task management, auditability, and constraints.
+- AI is changing the economics of offensive security: more scale, lower cost, and faster iteration for attackers.
+- AI coding assistants are useful, but they are not enough to detect and verify security issues at scale.
+- A prompt is not an agent.
+Real agents need iteration loops, memory, tools, task management, auditability, and constraints.
+- Agentic security systems are still software systems: cost, scalability, resilience, and non-determinism must be engineered.
+- The goal is not to replace security experts.
+The goal is to give them a team of agents that can explore, challenge, verify, patch, and learn with them.

 Over the last few months, the Ledger Donjon has not only been watching the AI wave from the side.
 We have been transforming the way we work into something closer to a **hybrid human and AI security team**.